fhamm/CI-LBP/README.md

 # CiLBP

+*Console Integrated Local Binary Pattern*

-Developed by the Department of Informatics of Universidade Federal do Paraná.
+Developed at the Department of Informatics of Universidade Federal do Paraná.

 ## Installation